Picato/hinos-framework/README.md

     2. Auto store file in the upload process

 # Features
-1. Upload temp file
+1. Upload temp file (It's will be removed after period time)
-2. Upload and store file
+2. Upload and store file (It's will NOT be removed after period time)
 3. Upload images and auto resize it base on file configuration
 4. Upload file and auto zip and rename it